 - Be patient, drive the speed limit and give yourself extra time for traffic

-- Look for pedestrians everywhere, and always proceed with caution
+- Look for pedestrians and cyclists everywhere, and always proceed with caution

 Whether you have kids or are just passing through towns as children are playing, parents and motorists have a responsibility to help ensure the safety of children and teens.